ZarnackGroup/m6Aboost/README.md

 # m6Aboost
 This package will be soon available on the Bioconductor.
-For all the detail and user guide, you can check the vignette in the vignettes folder.
+All the detail and user guide, now is included in the vignette in the vignette folder.